luizalbertocviana/nethack4-nix/README.md

 ## Introduction

-I love this game, and I was willing to learn Nix and NixOS basics, so it felt convenient to put those toghether and write my first nix derivation.
+I love this game, and I was willing to learn Nix and NixOS basics, so it felt convenient to put those together and write my first nix derivation.

 In order to use this, clone it, `cd` into the created directory and